SAP-archive/sap-iot-samples/iot-streaming-access-samples/base-sample/README.md

-# Streaming Access Examples
+# Streaming Access Example
 Sample consumer code in here allows you to deploy a cloud foundry java application to start consuming the streaming data from SAP IoT topics (both raw sensor data and processed data with business semantics)

 ## Prerequisites